Wiredista/launchpad/README.md

-# 🚀 WebCards LaunchPad
+# 🚀 LaunchPad

 > **Note:** 📢 This project is a work in progress and some features may not be fully implemented yet.

-WebCards LaunchPad is a web application that allows you to create and manage cards with links to your favorite websites, self hosted services, or anything else you want to have quick access to.
+LaunchPad is a web application that allows you to create and manage cards with links to your favorite websites, self hosted services, or anything else you want to have quick access to.

 ## 📋 Features